friederbluemle/GithubArchitectureComponents/README.md

 You can find the related article on my Medium : https://medium.com/@Phil_Boisney/the-missing-google-sample-of-android-architecture-components-guide-c7d6e7306b8f

 ## PRESENTATION
 This simple app is composed of a single screen.
-When this screen appears, we will fetch (Retrofit) the Github information of Jake Wharton and persist those immediately in the application storage (Room).
+When this screen appears, we will fetch (Retrofit) the GitHub information of Jake Wharton and persist those immediately in the application storage (Room).

-Next, when the screen is re-launched (or recreated due to rotation), we will get those same information, *first* in Room database and only if necessary, refresh those from the Github Api.
+Next, when the screen is re-launched (or recreated due to rotation), we will get those same information, *first* in Room database and only if necessary, refresh those from the GitHub Api.
 ## PREVIEW
 <p align="center">
  <img src ="https://raw.githubusercontent.com/PhilippeBoisney/GithubArchitectureComponents/master/image/architecture.png", height=500/>